 - The "Introduction" includes a discussion of what makes a community challenge complex and what the complexity means for changemaking.
 This section also touches on Rotary Charities' motivations for adopting a systems change approach and includes summaries of the four case studies. - The section "Using a Systems Change Approach to Address Complex Community Issues" introduces four phases of development that multi-stakeholder initiatives commonly progress through while using a systems change approach.
 The section describes the four phases of systems change and points to resources in the field for guidance on how to put them in motion.
 It also provides valuable context for the three case studies featuring multi-stakeholder initiatives, as they are organized into the four phases of systems change. - Next, you will discover the four case studies themselves.
 The first, "Rotary Charities of Traverse City: From Charity to Changemaker," shares Rotary Charities' journey as a place-based funder to discover what it takes to make more enduring progress on complex community challenges.
 Then, "A Story of Change: Ending Youth Homelessness in Northwest Michigan" explores the Northwest Michigan Coalition to End Homelessness' efforts to end youth/young adult homelessness.
 Next, "A Story of Change: Securing Healthy Food Access in Northwest Michigan" dives into the story of the Healthy Food Access Partnership's work to address local food insecurity.
-Last, "A Story of Change: Improving Health and Health Equity in Northern Michigan" explores the Northern Michigan Community Health Innovation Region's efforts to address barriers to health and health equity across the region. - Finally, the section "Insights from Systems Change in Action" offers five key insights that emerged across the four case studies.
-These insights point to the practices that have accelerated changemakers' progress in transforming the systems at the heart of the complex community issues they seek to address.
+Last, "A Story of Change: Improving Health and Health Equity in Northern Michigan" explores the Northern Michigan Community Health Innovation Region's efforts to address barriers to health and health equity across the region. - The section "Insights from Systems Change in Action" offers five key insights that emerged across the four case studies.
+These insights point to the practices that have accelerated changemakers' progress in transforming the systems at the heart of the complex community issues they seek to address. - Finally, this second edition includes brand new reflection and discussion guides tailored to three different audiences.
+Since launching the first edition of Stories of Change, the publication has traveled the globe, reaching practitioners, funders, and capacity builders in 41 countries.
+The stories are providing new clarity about the nature of systems change work, inspiration, and hope.
+Rotary Charities continued its work with Stories of Change author Jessica Conrad to develop what they heard was needed next help turning new insight into action.
+Each guide targets a different audience: funders, experienced systems change practitioners, and those new to systems change but curious about its potential.
+The guides can be used for individual reflection or, ideally, individual reflection that is then processed with a group of stakeholders committed to a common goal.

-Stories of Changes offers a unique look at what's possible when many individuals, organizations, and initiatives adopt a shared approach to affecting positive change and align their efforts to address the upstream sources of our toughest community challenges.
+Stories of Change offers a unique look at what's possible when many individuals, organizations, and initiatives adopt a shared approach to affecting positive change and align their efforts to address the upstream sources of our toughest community challenges.
 Full of actionable insights, the case studies are an informative example of purpose-driven collaboration and a source of hope in an unpredictable, fast-changing world.